tlextrait/GenericUI/README.md

 * `input.keyboardType` lets you set a keyboard type for the text input (note this is always set automatically, but you may override it by setting it manually).
 * `input.layoutMargins` lets you customize the margins within the element (space between the label and text input from the edges of the `UIActiveInput`).

-*A lot more that I won't get into here...* `UIActiveInput` is a subclass of `UITextField`, which is a sublcass of `UIView` so all the properties and methods you expect to find on those you will find on `UIActiveInput`.
+*A lot more that I can't list here...* `UIActiveInput` is a subclass of `UITextField`, which is a sublcass of `UIView` so all the properties and methods you expect to find on those you will find on `UIActiveInput`.

 ### Text Input Delegate